'Suddenly there's sound' - Para swimmer Hext on being able to hear again

 "I heard this beep, beep.
 I just heard sound," said Paralympic swimmer Suzanna Hext as she described the "life-changing" surgery that allowed her to hear again.

-Hext, was born with a hearing impairment and over the years her hearing ability deteriorated.
+Hext was born with a hearing impairment and over the years her hearing ability deteriorated.
 While she was once able to use hearing aids, gradually, as she relied more on lip reading, they became redundant to the point she could not hear anything.

-In November, the 33-year-old successfully had a cochlear implant fitted in her right ear.
+In November, the 33-year-old had a cochlear implant fitted successfully in her right ear.

-"It sounds very weird, even though I've heard words before, my brain hasn't processed words for a long time," Hext told BBC Points West.
+"It sounds very weird; even though I've heard words before, my brain hasn't processed words for a long time," Hext told BBC Points West.

 Yet the operation was far from straightforward.

-The surgery took six-and-a-half hours to fit the right ear implant and perform a blind sac closure on the left - a surgical technique to close the ear and prevent the infections she had repeatedly suffered from before.
+Surgery to fit the right ear implant and perform a blind sac closure on the left - a surgical technique to close the ear and prevent the infections she had repeatedly suffered from before - took six-and-a-half hours.

 Hext was meant to be in for one night, but she became unwell and was instead placed in intensive care.
 She spent almost three weeks in hospital.